qdingqim/Pac-mo/docs/status.md

    old_q = q_table[curr_coord][direction][0]
    q_table[curr_coord][direction][0] = old_q + alpha * (G - old_q)
 ```

-<br><br>Notice that from __choose_action__ function and the function above, the q_table has both value ([0] th value) and its adjacent coordinates towards its current cell's relative direction.
+<br>Notice that from __choose_action__ function and the function above, the q_table has both value ([0] th value) and its adjacent coordinates towards its current cell's relative direction.
 The coordinates are used to calculate the turn ratio of the player.

 The reward of actions is set as if __wall__, __-9999__; if __monster__, __-1__; __if successful movement__ (from cell to cell), __+1__; if __gold__, __+1 (extra on top of the successful movement)__.
 The q_value is updated once the next cell chosen by the choose_action algorithm is performed.
 As more times q_value is updated, finally it leads to the best solution.